Is Milk Thistle Safe For Dogs? Milk Thistle For Dogs Explained

 Is it going to work for any dog, in every liver-related situation?
 Nope.
 It does depend on the condition, on the breed, on genetics, and on any ongoing medical issues – but it is certainly worth trying if your vet okay’s it.
 If your pooch is suffering from some liver-related problem, ask your doggy doctor about using milk thistle.

 — PetWellbeing (@PetWellbeing) September 26, 2016

-Other Uses of Milk Thistle For Dogs
+Other Uses Of Milk Thistle For Dogs

 Milk thistle is considered an all-around detoxifier.
 It can also be used in cases of leptospirosis, parvovirus, jaundice, and is a powerful antioxidant.
 Like humans, dogs are exposed to all kinds of toxins in the air and food, which is why a supplement such as milk thistle can be just the thing they need to maintain a healthy lifestyle.

 This is not to say you can simply supply them with milk thistle extract and forget about everything else.
-No no. Dogs still need an appropriate diet, exercise, long walks, etc., depending on the breed in question.
+No, no. Dogs still need an appropriate diet, exercise, long walks, etc., depending on the breed in question.

 As always, there are those who claim that it can and should be used as a preventive medication for cancer, diabetes, pancreatitis, and other diseases.
-However, milk thistle should NOT be used as a preventive medicine.
-It should be used when there is a suspicion, and not in a way which may end up harming your dog’s system.
+However, milk thistle should NOT be used as preventive medicine.
+It should be used when there is a suspicion, and not in a way that may end up harming your dog’s system.

 We love our pets, and we want to help them have the best possible life with us.
 There are times when we cannot control what happens, but with certain diseases, there are things we can do which may help them along the way.